BryanWg/Meal-Matcher/README.md

 # What I have learnt
 - Chraka-ui 💖, awesome React UI library that is aesthetically pleasing & easy to use.
 - Firestore & Firebase, simple to use google authenication and noSQL data.
 Also learnt how to model data.
 Technology choices are partly inspired by this [video](https://www.youtube.com/watch?v=zQyrwxMPm88)
-- Better understanding of `aync` / `await` and how to handle a loop that returns promises.
+- Better understanding of `async` / `await` and how to handle a loop that returns promises.
 - Using `concurrently` to run subfolder services in 1 command
 - Google API calls can get expensive if you are not careful while developing 😭